Skip to content

 Headless sessions

 A headless session is a session that no single user claims ownership of.
-To create a headless session, edit your headless.txt in amione/data/ by adding a line as follows: headless|headless123|2000x1000|ISDEV=true, where the first argument is the headless session name and the third argument is the resolution of the screen on which the headless session will be displayed.
+To create a headless session, edit your headless.txt in amione/data/ which by default contains the following line:

 Before any user claims the ownership of a headless session, the __LOGINID for the headless session will be null.